Tea biscuits are one of those comfort foods for me. Some of my best memories of childhood revolve around food.

 I always remember my mom whipping up a batch of biscuits a Saturday evening.
 They were a favorite of my dad, and we got to enjoy them warm from the oven slathered with butter and homemade strawberry jam.

-These ones are loaded with sharp cheddar cheese.
+These cheese tea biscuits are loaded with sharp cheddar cheese.
 They rise up so high and fluffy.
 I have served these in the cold of winter, warm from the oven with a steaming bowl of hot chili.

 I vaguely remember actually watching my mom make them (eating them comes to mind clearly though!), but I do remember thinking they were rather complicated and it seemed to take forever.